Worried your Facebook ads conversion rate is so low?

 Facebook Conversion Rates

-So when we think about online advertising using Facebook Ads, we must think about our conversion rates.
+So when we think about online advertising using Facebook Ads, we must think about our conversion rates and not just metrics like cost per click.

 Conversion rates are simply a calculation of how many visitors become a sale or lead compared to how many people didn’t.
 So a 3% conversion rate means 3 people out of 100 converted into a sale or lead and 97 didn’t.